mlowicki/rhythm/README.md

 Authentication method is set either via `-auth` flag or `RHYTHM_AUTH` environment variable.
 If both are set then flag takes precedence.
 Possible values are `gitlab` or `ldap`.
 No method set means no authentication.

-To not enter GitLab access token every time, use [token-update command](#token-update).
+To not enter GitLab access token every time, use [update-token](#update-token) command.

 ### health
 Provides basic information about state of the server.